DaveBullet1050/BatoceraHelpers/README/Controller Reference README.md

 go into
 `<core_name>.retroarchcore.<setting>=<value>`

-If you need keymaps, [input_keymaps.c](https://github.com/libretro/RetroArch/blob/master/input/input_keymaps.c) has the full list:
+If you need keymaps, [input_keymaps.c](https://github.com/libretro/RetroArch/blob/master/input/input_keymaps.c) has the full list.

 Do read [retroarch.cfg](https://github.com/libretro/RetroArch/blob/master/retroarch.cfg) thoroughly as it explains a lot on how retroarchcustom settings works.

 For example - if you want to launch all c64 games for a retroarch core with a 270 degree screen rotation, we find this in retroarchcustom.cfg as:
 `video_rotation = 0`

 Therefore our batocera.conf should contain: